Do I Qualify for Long-Term Disability Benefits if I Have Multiple Sclerosis?

 Understanding the Duty to Accommodate Laws in Canada

-A duty to accommodate is an attempt to even the playing field in circumstances that inherently discriminate against a person based on grounds they have no control over and that are protected in several Canadian statutes.
-Protected (or prohibited) grounds typically...
+Laws regarding duty to accommodate aim to level the playing field in situations that inherently discriminate against individuals based on factors they cannot control, and which are protected in various Canadian statutes.
+These protected (or prohibited) factors usually...

 read more